Scenes From the Women's March on Montpelier

 The crowd outside the Statehouse

-An estimated 7,000 people are expected to attend the Women's March in Montpelier this afternoon and thousands have already poured into the capital city.
+An estimated 7,000 people are expected to attend the Women's March in Montpelier this afternoon and thousands have already begun to pour into the capital city.

 Sen. Bernie Sanders (I-Vt.) has arrived and addressed the crowd to thunderous applause.

-"Too many women have fought for too many years for equal pay for equal work; we are not going back," he told those assembled.
+"Too many women have fought for too many years for equal pay, for equal work; we are not going back," he told those assembled.

-The massive crowds caused miles-long traffic backups along north and southbound Interstate 89, according to Vermont State Police.
-Authorities suggest finding alternate routes to avoid the gridlock and temporarily closed exit 8 and exit 9.
-Both exits were reopened at 2:45 p.m., police said.
+The massive crowds have caused miles-long traffic backups along north and southbound Interstate 89, according to Vermont State Police.
+Authorities suggest finding alternate routes to avoid the gridlock and have now closed exit 8.
+Exit 9 will be closed shortly, according to police.

 click to enlarge